Quy Nhon: Climate

-Quy Nhon has a tropical savanna climate (Köppen Aw), very close to being classified as a tropical monsoon climate (Am), with year round very warm to hot temperatures and distinct wet and dry seasons.
+Quy Nhon has a tropical monsoon climate (Am), very close to being classified as a tropical savanna climate (Köppen As), with year round very warm to hot temperatures and distinct wet and dry seasons.
 The city is occasionally hit by the tail-end of typhoons hitting further up the coast.

 Transportation

 Quy Nhon is served by Vietnam Airlines, Bamboo Airways, VietJet Air and Pacific Airlines through Phu Cat Airport, with flights to Hanoi and Ho Chi Minh City.

 Quy Nhơn railway station could be reached by a branch off the main line of the North–South railway, but this line was suspended in May 2016.
 Reunification express trains stop only in Diêu Trì railway station, which is around 10 km west of Quy Nhon.

+Quy Nhơn Port is located in the eastern tip of Quy Nhơn.